jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Operation-Guide/Cluster/Delete-Cluster.md

 **Steps of Deleting Cluster:**

- 1. Open the Console and Select Elastic Compute >>Kubernetes Service>>Cluster Service>>Cluster;
+ 1. Open the Console and Select Elastic Compute >>JCS for Kubernetes>>Cluster Service>>Cluster;
- 2. Select the Custer Required to be Deleted and Click the Button of [Delete] on the right.
+ 2. Select the custer required to be deleted and click the button of [Delete] on the right.
- 3. In the pop-up window of deleting the Kubernetes Service, click [OK] to trigger the deletion of Kubernetes Service.
+ 3. In the pop-up window of deleting the JCS for Kubernetes, click [OK] to trigger the deletion of JCS for Kubernetes.